• Skip to primary navigation

 • On a piece of toast - I love it, especially, on sourdough.

 • Add a dollop of it to your favorite soup for that extra savouriness.
-I love adding it to my vegan potato soup.
+By the way, have you tried my sweet potato turmeric soup?
+Do try it, I am sure you will love it!

 • Use it as a sauce on your homemade pizza.